GenomeDK/genomedk-docs/newsletters/2022-summer/index.rst

 Newsletter, summer 2022
 =======================

-Hello!
+Hello everybody,

 Summer is upon us and so it is time for yet another newsletter from your favourite HPC facility.

-The past 12 months there's been submitted 15.7 mio. jobs that used a total of 30 mio. billing hours.
+The past 12 months you all submitted 15.7 mio. jobs that used a total of 30 mio. billing hours.
 At the moment we have 625 active users.

 Anders and Dan